On the finiteness length of some soluble linear groups: The Finiteness Lengths of Abels' Groups

-We close the paper by writing down a proof of the following special case of Conjecture~\bref{EndlichkeitseigenschaftenAbels}.
-Though it has not appeared in this general form in the literature before, we claim no originality since it is a simple combination of some of the famous results mentioned in the introduction.
+We close the paper by spelling out a proof of the following special case of Conjecture~\ref{EndlichkeitseigenschaftenAbels}.
+Though it has not appeared in this general form in the literature before, we claim no originality---it is a simple combination of famous results mentioned in the introduction.